 Is Your Deck Putting Your Home at Risk?

-Summertime often means cookouts on the deck and gatherings with friends.
-But did you know that choosing the right kind of materials to build your deck and keeping it clear of combustible materials (both on the top and underneath) are critical steps in reducing the risk of a wildfire damaging your home?
+Did you know that choosing the right kind of materials to build your deck and keeping it clear of combustible materials (both on the top and underneath) are critical steps in reducing the risk of a wildfire damaging your home?
 Find out what steps you should take to create a safer deck, porch or patio with help from IBHS.

 Watch this video to see how different types of decking materials and combustible materials on top of the deck performed in wildfire testing at the IBHS Research Center.
 Then, make clearing the deck part of your next weekend maintenance project.